-6-21.1 Vehicle Parking.
+6-22.1 Vehicle Parking.

 Protect enclosed buildings used for vehicle parking and storage of 10 or more vehicles with an automatic sprinkler system.

-6-21.2 Overhaul and Repair Shops.
+6-22.2 Overhaul and Repair Shops.

 Facilities falling within this category are those in which major overhaul and repairs are made to various types of equipment or their component parts.
 Disassembly and testing may also be performed in such facilities, which include aircraft shops, automotive garages and repair shops, and ship repair shops.

+6-22.2.1 Requirements.

-6-21.2.1 Requirements.
-Design automotive garages to conform to NFPA 88B.
-Design ship repair facilities to conform to NFPA 303, Marinas and Boatyards, and NFPA 312.
-Design major aircraft overhaul and repair shops to conform to paragraph 6-15.
+Design automotive garages to conform to NFPA30A.
+Design ship repair facilities to conform to NFPA 303 and NFPA 312.
+Design major aircraft overhaul and repair shops to conform to paragraph 6-16.

-6-21.3 Refueler Vehicle Facilities.
-Facilities used for the parking, storage, maintenance, and repair of aircraft refueler vehicles should:
+6-22.3 Refueler Vehicle Facilities.

+Facilities that are covered and enclosed on at least three sides and that are used for the parking, storage, maintenance, and repair of aircraft refueler vehicles must:

-- Be protected by an automatic sprinkler system or a closed-head foam-water AFFF sprinkler system, and - Utilize Class I Division 2 electrical equipment and wiring as defined by NFPA 70.
+- 6-22.3.1 Be protected by an automatic sprinkler system or a closed-head foam-water AFFF sprinkler system, and - 6-22.3.2 Utilize Class I Division 2 electrical equipment and wiring as defined by NFPA 70.

-6-22 PESTICIDE STORAGE AND HANDLING FACILITIES.
+6-23 PESTICIDE STORAGE AND HANDLING FACILITIES.

 Locate facilities or operations involving the storage, mixing, or handling of non-flammable pesticides a minimum of 30.5 m (100 ft) from the nearest building or occupied structure.